 And I am honoured to represent the Aboriginal Shelters of Ontario here.
-And so the Aboriginal shelters of Ontario is a collaboration of 26member organizations and 41 associate members.
+And so the Aboriginal shelters of Ontario is a collaboration of 26-member organizations and 41 associate members.
 So they're on-reserve Indigenous shelters, rural and urban Indigenous shelters, non-Indigenous mainstream shelters.

-19The Aboriginal Shelters of Ontario is20specifically mandated to provide coordination, training,21research, and support to shelters and to provide family22violence prevention and intervention services to23Aboriginal families in the Province of Ontario.24And the Aboriginal Shelters of Ontario has25had standing in all parts of this Inquiry.
-Their work is all about maintaining healthy relationships and this is done by recognizing the interconnectedness between organizations as well as with an individual, their family, their extended family, and the community, and the land to which they belong.
+The Aboriginal Shelters of Ontario is specifically mandated to provide coordination, training, research, and support to shelters and to provide family violence prevention and intervention services to Aboriginal families in the Province of Ontario.

-6 They instill that healthiness with the 7 clients that they serve and to reiterate that they are 8 never alone and that there are always resources to support 9 them.
+And the Aboriginal Shelters of Ontario has had standing in all parts of this Inquiry.
+Their work is

-10 All Indigenous shelter workers understand 11 the importance of safety and they have had the expertise 12 in differentiating between each individual's service needs 13 and program needs.
+All Indigenous shelter workers understand the importance of safety and they have had the expertise in differentiating between each individual's service needs and program needs.

-14 And the shelter workers, they are the 15 They go above and beyond their mandated frontline.
-16 positions to assist Indigenous women who have experienced 17 horrific violence.
+And the shelter workers, they are the frontline.
+They go above and beyond their mandated positions to assist Indigenous women who have experienced horrific violence.
 The shelter workers are resilient.
-18 They have the skills and the knowledge to assist in 19 preventing violence against Indigenous women, but 20 sometimes they're not recognized as such.
-But they have 21 the vision to know what needs to be done.
+They have the skills and the knowledge to assist in preventing violence against Indigenous women, but sometimes they're not recognized as such.
+But they have the vision to know what needs to be done.